ArnoldSmith86/virtualtabletop/README.md

     npm run debug

+On windows, enter `SET NOCOMPRESS=1` in a terminal prior to starting the server with `npm start`.

 In your browser, refresh to have it re-download the client code.
 Press F12 to show the developer tools.